 When I moved on to attend college in Philadelphia, I began to thrive in an urban, multicultural environment.
 But it was a junior year abroad that really turned my eating disorder around.
 In London, I was too busy consuming life to hole up in my dorm room with binge foods.
 I spent the year gleefully reinvented myself, surrounded by theater geeks, musicians, writers and world travelers who affirmed me.
 At the end of that year I returned home effortlessly slimmer and, more importantly, self-expressed.
 I wasn’t cured of emotional eating, but I was well on the road to recovery.

-These days, doing work that I love, indulging my creativity and practicing good self-care feel more delicious than a date with my old boyfriends Ben and Jerry.
+Doing work that I love, indulging my creativity and sensuality, and practicing good self-care feel more delicious than a date with my old boyfriends Ben and Jerry.
 Not that I never touch the stuff, because occasional treats are part of self-care, as one of my students admitted when asked about the relationship between food and creativity in her life.

 “After my daughter Rowan was born, I was inspired to sketch a rowan tree and write a blurb about its mythical meaning,” she reports.
 “Instead of letting the idea wither under a pile of dirty dishes, I bought a sketchpad and did it.
 So while I still go for the (homemade) chocolate chip cookie at night, these little touchstones with creativity keep the work/motherhood tedium at bay and prevent me from indulging in nasty foodstuffs during the day.”